ajnirp/keyboard-layout/README.md

 About
 -----
 Meta-optimized genetic algorithms applied to the problem of generating a keyboard layout that is as efficient as possible.
-This project was done as part of [LISP](http://lispinsummerprojects.org).
+This project is done as part of [LISP](http://lispinsummerprojects.org).

 Keyboard Layout Optimization
 ----------------------------